chilikasha/tinytools/README.md

 - [Bandwidth+](https://apps.apple.com/us/app/bandwidth/id490461369) - a zero configuration app that tracks the network usage.

 - [Network Utility](https://www.devontechnologies.com/blog/20240711-network-utility-10) - a clean user interface of various shell commands for retrieving information about your network adapter.

+- [Passepartout](https://passepartoutvpn.app/) - a networking and privacy tool that supports OpenVPN and WireGuard protocols, along with presets for popular VPN providers.

 - [Sniffnet](https://github.com/GyulyVGC/sniffnet) - a network analyser (packet sniffer) developed with the aim to let people have a glance into their network in a simple and clear way.
 Features: filtering, overall traffic statistics, real-time charts, custom notifications and more.